xygn/Notes/Methods/Carnivore diet.md

 [^prescription]: Minocycline, 100g a day for 30 days--had to stop due to severe side effects.
 Then another prescription of the same but 50g a day, followed by same side effects.
 After stopping the second round of antibiotics, within about a week the skin reactions -- 30+ pus-filled inflammatory boils in face, neck and eventually scalp -- started.

 I suffered with this condition for over 4 years, and saw plethora of licensed dermatologists \(who knew naught but to prescribe ever more antibiotics[^moreanti]\; one even had me do low-dose Accutane).
 Then, just within two weeks of going on the carnivore diet \(beef, salt and pepper\) my symptoms reduced to about 95%.
-Over the next years I was to reintroduce several plant foods[^reint]; and everytime I do, my symptoms would come back in vengeance.
+Over the next years I was to reintroduce several plant foods; and everytime I do, my symptoms would come back in vengeance.

 **Takeaway**: don't blindly trust the doctors and [nutritionists](https://twitter.com/ifbacongrewont1/status/1322151733326450689), especially when it comes to the topic of antibiotics and diet.
 Although harbouring no ill-will, they can't help but regurgitate what they had been taught ([with bias][pmasondoc]) in medical school ... and [quackery][q1] and [misinformation][fl] is [not][q3] very [uncommon][q2] in medicine.